 The jury has selected 10 multimedia to be projected through the global tour starting in Arles and traveling around the world.

-“People in different parts of the world still utter different sounds, but nowadays they say more or less the same thing everywhere” – Ernest Gellner
+Quoting Ernest Gellner (British-Czech philosopher and social anthropologist): “People in different parts of the world still utter different sounds, but nowadays they say more or less the same thing everywhere”.

 Artistic Director of QUAD and Director of FORMAT International Photography Festival, lives and works in the UK/Internationally.
 Louise Clements is Artistic Director of QUAD, a centre for contemporary art, film and new technologies in Derby UK, since 2001, and Director of FORMAT International Photography Festival since 2004.